dask/dask/docs/source/resilience.rst

 lost.
 This process is very robust to a number of failure modes, including non-responsive or swamped workers but not including full hardware failures.

-Currently the user may experience a number of Error logging messages from Tornado upon closing their session.
+Currently the user may experience a few error logging messages from Tornado upon closing their session.
 These can safely be ignored.